ndzuma/wumpus-hill/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This open-source project is available under the [MIT License](LICENSE).

 Happy gaming, and may you always avoid the Wumpus!